MakerBogans/Fourbie/README.md

 # Fourbie

+## Important note
-Important note: All of the below information refers to Fourbie v1.
+All of the below information past the following section refers to Fourbie V1.
 Fourbie v2 is in active development - but is mostly done.
 We are just wrapping it up and getting ready for github release.
-I am providing a link to the google drive with the caveat that this is still in development and should be considered an alpha release. https://drive.google.com/drive/u/0/folders/1L2iNjBxE2YqSRG2WW0IpDFqYx307Jbbb
+I am providing a link to the google drive with the caveat that this is still in development and should be considered an alpha release.
+No documentation is currently available for fourbie v2, so you will need to look right through the CAD for BOM and assembly.
+This will be remedied in time.
+Information regarding v1 continues below this explainer about Fourbie v2 and the changes https://drive.google.com/drive/u/0/folders/1L2iNjBxE2YqSRG2WW0IpDFqYx307Jbbb

 V1 and v2 are very different.
 Here are some renders of the belt paths: